 Africa’s “mobile revolution” has generated much debate about the potential for new technologies to contribute to economic development, improve service delivery and foster political change.
 The World Bank’s 2016 World Development Report, for example, explores the relationship between “digital dividends” and development.

-The response to cyber threats has been influenced by political calculations.
-Dissent has been cast as “cybercrime”.
 However, widening access to technological innovations can also expose people to risks.
 Governments across the region are debating how to respond to new challenges.
 These include online fraud and the dissemination of hate speech through SMS or social media.

 Until recently few African countries had legislation related to cybercrime.
 Police may need further training to deal with digital offences.
 Citizens will require reliable information about how to stay safe online.